acmcalvo/Work-Day-Schedule/README.md

-# Work Day Scheduler Starter Code
+# Work Day, Scheduler Starter Code

-We are provide with html and  css for this task
+We provide html and css for this task

-The user story is:
+The user story is: as a busy employee
-AS AN employee with a busy schedule
-I WANT to add important events to a daily planner
-SO THAT I can manage my time effectively
+I want to add important events to the daily schedule So that I can effectively manage my time and accept standards

-and Acceptance Criteria

-GIVEN I am using a daily planner to create a schedule WHEN I open the planner
+GIVEN I am using a daily planner to create a schedule WHEN I open the planner,
-THEN the current day is displayed at the top of the calendar WHEN I scroll down
+THEN the current day is displayed at the top of the calendar WHEN I scroll down,
-THEN I am presented with time blocks for standard business hours WHEN I view the time blocks for that day
+THEN,Then I will see the time block of standard working hours WHEN I view the time blocks for that day,
-THEN each time block is color-coded to indicate whether it is in the past, present, or future WHEN I click into a time block
+THEN, each time block is color-coded to indicate whether it is in the past, present, or future WHEN I click into a time block
-THEN I can enter an event
-WHEN I click the save button for that time block
-THEN the text for that event is saved in local storage WHEN I refresh the page
+THEN,Then, when I click the save button for that time period, I can enter an event THEN the text for that event is saved in local storage WHEN I refresh the page
-THEN the saved events persist
+THEN,Then the saved event persists

-My first thoght was have a string with variable for any hour,day and time but spend time with a TA  and change my approach:
+My first thought was to have a string with variables for any hour, date, and time, but spend time with TA and change my approach:approach:

-NOTE Array work good the hole week but i made changes and stop working.
+NOTE Array, work good the hole week, But I made changes and stopped working.

 <img width="636" alt="Screen Shot 2021-11-21 at 7 50 56 PM" src="https://user-images.githubusercontent.com/91921941/142786243-ddbc8752-6eb7-4767-8dcc-c33c0df68a31.png">

-this part is replaced with this one, unfortully array stop working
+This part was replaced by this, unfortunately the array stopped working

 <img width="484" alt="Screen Shot 2021-11-22 at 12 15 07 AM" src="https://user-images.githubusercontent.com/91921941/142804774-12790a74-fe29-42ca-8b0d-de3b53b42682.png">

-propably the most challenge part is for me Local Storage  still have problem understen how to make work,
+Propably,For me, the most challenging part is probably the local storage  Still have problems understanding how to work,

 <img width="516" alt="Screen Shot 2021-11-21 at 8 00 54 PM" src="https://user-images.githubusercontent.com/91921941/142786724-0e77db98-77e2-419e-959b-86f33e5e4c58.png">

 <img width="525" alt="Screen Shot 2021-11-21 at 7 59 33 PM" src="https://user-images.githubusercontent.com/91921941/142786771-2edc7ab2-9683-4745-bc6a-5029e2154b16.png">

-In the begining of this challenge my idea  was created in the html textare and timeblock so write some code on html, but time I change time idea an just create one piece of code on html
+At the beginning of this challenge, my idea was created in html textare and timeblock, so I wrote some code on html, but time I changed my idea of time Just create a piece of code on the

-old code:
+old html code:

 <img width="475" alt="Screen Shot 2021-11-21 at 8 05 33 PM" src="https://user-images.githubusercontent.com/91921941/142786979-69b09859-f7dd-46ba-bf64-8728507062f4.png">